 Ubiquitin and Neuroscience

 Neurodegenerative diseases are often characterized by excessive or dysfunctional proteins and protein aggregates, which induce specific pathological conditions.
 The ubiquitin proteasome system and autophagy play key roles in the regulation of protein homeostasis in neurons.
-Accordingly, dysfunction of the enzymes in these pathways are critical to understanding and ultimately treating a variety of neurodegenerative disorders.
+Accordingly, understanding enzyme dysfunction in the ubiquitin proteasome system and autophagy is critical to understanding and ultimately treating a variety of neurodegenerative disorders.

 Autophagy and Ubiquitin

 Neurons are somewhat unique in that they do not divide, proliferate, or create new neuronal cells to replace dysfunctional ones.
-A lack of replenishment makes maintaining proteostasis critical for neuronal cell health and function.
-When proteins are over-produced, misfolded, or aggregated in a detrimental manner, the Ubiquitin Proteasome System (UPS) provides a mechanism for clearing these proteins.
+Because of this lack of neuronal replenishment, maintaining proteostasis is critical for neuronal cell health and function.
+When proteins are over-produced, misfolded, or aggregated in a detrimental manner, the Ubiquitin Proteasome System (UPS) provides a mechanism for clearing them.

-The UPS is a robust and incredibly important system for maintaining proteostasis.
-However, it is not the only pathway by which proteostasis is maintained.
-When considering organelles or protein aggregates, the cell utilizes autophagic protein degradation (APD).
-Recent evidence indicates considerable cross-talk between these two systems.
-Specifically, UPS enzymes play a key role in both systems of degradation.
+While the UPS is a robust and incredibly important system for maintaining proteostasis, it is not the only pathway by which proteostasis is maintained.
+To clear organelles or protein aggregates, the cell utilizes autophagic protein degradation (APD).
+Recent evidence indicates considerable crosstalk between these two systems, and UPS enzymes play a key role in both systems of degradation.

 The overproduction and aggregation of proteins in the neuron is well documented, particularly those related to the pathogenesis of Alzheimer’s Disease (AD) and Parkinson’s Disease (PD).
 These neurodegenerative diseases are widespread, high-profile, and heavily studied.
 In Alzheimer’s Disease, Tau and Amyloid proteins have been found to aggregate, indicating a fundamental failure of the UPS and APD.
-In addition to a failure by these systems to maintain proteostasis, ubiquitin is further implicated in Alzheimer’s Disease due to reports of differential ubiquitylation in AD brains.
+In addition to the inability of these systems to maintain proteostasis, ubiquitin is further implicated in Alzheimer’s Disease by reports of differential ubiquitylation in AD brains.

 Autophagy is critical for the removal of protein aggregates and damaged organelles within the brain.
-In particular, mitochondrial depolarization is connected to the development of PD.
+In particular, mitochondrial depolarization is associated with the development of PD.
 The E3 ubiquitin ligase Parkin is critical to the initiation of mitochondrial autophagy (mitophagy), which removes damaged mitochondria.
 The kinase PINK1 and the DUB USP30 are also critical players in this pathway.
-While many types of ubiquitin chains are relevant to autophagy and mitophagy, K6-linked ubiquitin chains and phospho-ubiquitin are among the most critical.
+While many types of ubiquitin chain are relevant to autophagy and mitophagy, K6-linked ubiquitin chains and phospho-ubiquitin are among the most critical.
 In addition to tools specific to Parkin-mediated mitophagy, LifeSensors also provides a variety of more general autophagy-related products.